Top 26 Dental Marketing Ideas For 2026

 Your website is your digital front door!
 Alongside a beautifully designed website, tell Google and AI tools exactly what you do, where you’re located, and which treatments you offer.
 Add real stories, patient examples, and before/after photos to boost your E-E-A-T (Experience, Expertise, Authority, and Trust) ranking factors.
 Structure your website to answer conversational questions, feed AI engines rich data, and convert visitors fast!

-When launching any new patient acquisition program, use analytics to create like audiences to geofence and precisely target those primed to respond.
+When launching any new patient acquisition program, use analytics to create lookalike audiences to geofence and precisely target those primed to respond.

 3. Research Competitors